loskoderos/faktura-php/README.md

 # Faktura PHP

-Generate pretty PDF invoices in PHP.
+Generate pretty PDF invoices in PHP

 ## What is this?

+Faktura in polish means invoice and this library is created to render pretty invoices in PHP.

 Faktura is a simple standalone PHP library for rendering PDF invoices in PHP.
 You can easily integrate it into your own project using standard tools like